uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 Agents can complete the sign-up process without having to wait for their clients to verify their own email address.

+## Business signs up for Making Tax Digital for Income Tax

+Business owners can sign up for Making Tax Digital for Income Tax either directly or through an agent.
+They must complete the sign up process completely before using the service.
+They need to sign up before first use, even if they have already signed up for Making Tax Digital for Income Tax.

-## The process for individuals signing up
+## The process for Business and Landlords signing up

 1. Agree to terms of participation.
 2. Income source check.